davdroman/Popsicle/README.md

 		[self.slideShow addAnimation:[DRDynamicSlideShowAnimation animationForSubview:coolSubview page:0 keyPath:@"alpha" fromValue:@0 toValue:@1 delay:0]];

 Notice there are two ways for instantiating `DRDynamicSlideShowAnimation`.
-If you want the subview to animate from the current value, just use `animationForSubview:page:keyPath:toValue:delay:`.
+If you want the subview to animate **from its current value**, just use `animationForSubview:page:keyPath:toValue:delay:`.
 Else, use `animationForSubview:page:keyPath:fromValue:toValue:delay:`.

-So, as you can see, all we need for adding each animation is 1 line of code.
+As you can see, all we need for adding each animation is actually **1 line of code**.
 Pretty amazing, isn't it? :)

 ## Known issues